naojsoft/datasink/README.md

-This is the datasink package, part of the Gen2 Observation Control System.
+This is the datasink package, which can be used to reliably send jobs in a distributed environment based on the RabbitMQ open source queueing system.

 It provides the datasink program for moving observation data between various nodes.
 This package is necessary for a site to participate as